Machine Shop Fire Alarm

 Industrial Design, User Research, Rapid Prototyping, Human Factors and Ergonomics

-SolidWorks, Keyshot, IdeaMaker, FDM Printing, Laser Cutting, Sandblasting, Soldering and Circuitry
+SolidWorks, Keyshot, FDM Printing, Laser Cutting, Sandblasting, Soldering and Circuitry

 Why focus on machine shops?